RedisGrafana/grafana-redis-app/README.md

 For Docker instructions and installation without Internet access, follow the [Quickstart](https://redisgrafana.github.io/quickstart/) page.

-### Open Grafana and enable Redis Application plug-in
+### Open Grafana and enable Redis Application plugin

-Open Grafana in your browser, enable Redis Application plug-in, and configure Redis Data Sources.
+Open Grafana in your browser, enable Redis Application plugin, and configure Redis Data Sources.

 ![Enable](https://raw.githubusercontent.com/RedisGrafana/grafana-redis-app/master/src/img/enable.png)

 ## Documentation

-Take a look at the [Documentation](https://redisgrafana.github.io/redis-app/overview/) to learn more about the Redis Application plug-in, Redis Data Source, provided dashboards, and custom panels.
+Take a look at the [Documentation](https://redisgrafana.github.io/redis-app/overview/) to learn more about the Redis Application plugin, Redis Data Source, provided dashboards, and custom panels.

 ## Development

-[Developing Redis Application plug-in](https://redisgrafana.github.io/development/redis-app/) page provides instructions on building the application.
+[Developing Redis Application plugin](https://redisgrafana.github.io/development/redis-app/) page provides instructions on building the application.

 Are you interested in the latest features and updates?
-Start nightly built [Docker image for Redis Application plug-in](https://redisgrafana.github.io/development/images/).
+Start nightly built [Docker image for Redis Application plugin](https://redisgrafana.github.io/development/images/).

 ## Feedback

-We love to hear from users, developers, and the whole community interested in this plug-in.
+We love to hear from users, developers, and the whole community interested in this plugin.
 These are various ways to get in touch with us:

 - Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/RedisGrafana/grafana-redis-app/issues/new/choose).
 - Star the repository to show your support.